In this product guide:

 If you don’t want to spend Pegasus money on an everyday trainer, consider the Winflo 10.
 Like the Pegasus, the Winflo 10 has full-length Air which makes it versatile enough for daily runs.

 The Winflo doesn’t use React, but another Nike foam that was used on vintage Vomero models.
 It’s an EVA blend that Nike calls Cushlon – a midsole material that increases ride comfort.
 Cushlon is not mushy, so there’s adequate comfort for daily workouts as well as the versatility for higher-paced runs.

 Though basic, the Winflo 10’s upper lacks for nothing.
 The midfoot uses speed loops to help achieve a better fit, and the smooth interiors fit securely without pressure spots.
 The heel and tongue flap are padded for a comfortable fit.

 Both the Winflo 9 and 10 share the same midsole, so the ride quality is identical.
 The upper receives minor tweaks, but the overall fit hasn’t changed.

 7) Comfortable road-trail hybrid: Nike Pegasus Trail 4

 In our in-depth review, we described the Nike Pegasus Trail 4 as a ‘road-trail hybrid’.

 The soft React foam (it stiffens in the cold, though) midsole is comfortable enough for both road and trail use.
 The Pegasus Trail 4 is even softer than the Pegasus Trail 3 because of the redesigned midsole and outsole.

 The reinforced upper provides protection where necessary, but the rest of the exterior is soft and breathable.
-The outsole also forms the protective toe-bumper, and the lacing panel has a thick eye-stay for durability.
+The outsole also forms the protective toe bumper, and the lacing panel is layered for durability.